See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 Tips for maximizing your 5% cash back

-- If you’re planning any big purchases for the holidays, see if you can make those at Walmart with your Freedom or Freedom Flex.
+- If you’re planning any big purchases, see if you can make those at your preferred wholesale club with your Freedom card.

-- Stock up on Walmart gift cards for purchases throughout the year, to help meet the spend cap.
+- Stock up on gift cards at wholesale clubs for purchases throughout the year, to help meet the spend cap.

-- Stock up on items from Walmart that you can use throughout the year, such as cleaning supplies or canned goods.
+- Stock up on items from wholesale clubs that you can use throughout the year, such as cleaning supplies or canned goods.

 Comparing Chase and Discover bonus categories

 Chase isn’t the only card issuer that offers a 5% cash back bonus.
-Discover also allows cardholders to earn 5% cash back on up to $1,500 in combined spending in rotating categories each quarter, upon enrollment.
+Discover also allows cardholders to earn 5% cash back on up to $1,500 in combined spending in rotating categories each quarter, upon enrollment, then 1%.

 Which card offers the best deal?

-The best card for you depends widely on how you plan to spend your money in the fourth quarter of 2020.
+The best card for you depends on where you plan to spend your money in the first quarter of 2021.

-For the next year, we can’t predict which card will be best for you, as Chase only releases bonus categories one quarter at a time and Discover has yet to announce its 2021 calendar.
+For the rest of 2021, we can’t predict which card will be best for you, as while Discover has announced its categories for the next year, Chase only releases bonus categories one quarter at a time.